 Today Israel is a world leader in drip irrigation technology, growing and exporting many fruits, vegetables, grain and dairy products.
-This is true in spite of the fact that Israel is not naturally conducive to agriculture and over half the land is
+This is true in spite of the fact that Israel is not naturally conducive to agriculture.
+Over half the land is

-That Israeli farmers in just this last generation have been able to transform the land from a barren, withered landscape into literally a panorama of green can be seen from the satellite view in Google Maps, which compares their desert land with the five borders they share with their neighbours.
-On Day 4, Jesus prophesied this would occur and would hold a specific meaning.
+Israeli farmers in just this last generation have been able to transform the land from a barren, withered landscape into a panorama of green.
+The satellite view in Google Maps shows this, comparing the borders they share with their neighbours.
+On Day 4, Jesus prophesied this would occur, holding a special meaning.